 Who doesn’t love random acts of kindness?
 Did you know that February 17th is actually Random Acts of Kindness Day?
 Also, November 13th is World Kindness Day.
 Yes, there is a day for everything these days, but ones like these are important to remember and observe.

 Today I want to share with you some random acts of kindness ideas that kids can do!

-Do you want your kids to learn kindness and service like I do?
+Do you want your kids to learn the joy of kindness and service?
 I want my kids to naturally desire to show love and kindness to others around them.
 Sometimes I feel like I am not doing enough service activities with my kids.